 We love REI Co-op products as they focus on giving the best possible value to their customers.
 The company has made it a clear priority to pursue a sustainable business aiming to develop all of their business carbon neutral and encourage suppliers to follow similar paths.

-They’re active outdoor market leaders and conservation leaders, so we love them and Patagonia.
+They’re active outdoor market and conservation leaders, so we love them and Patagonia.
 The Multi Towel Lite is a polyester and nylon microfiber blend with waffles to maximize absorption.
 It’s great for hikers or outdoor enthusiasts with its ability to pack up into the size of a coffee mug.

 It also comes with a convenient carrying bag that you can attach to the outside of your pack allowing the towel to dry during the day when you’re hiking or moving locations.